dataduke/jekyll-wikibox/wikibox/_posts/2013-04-08-wikibox-theme-dev.md

 3. **Mobile Browsing:** If your basic `theme.css` doesn't satisfy the mobile browsing experience.
 Build a separate, custom and minimal `theme-mobile.css` without any dependencies on `theme.css` or `theme-extensions.css`.

-4. **Special Views** If you included additional layouts (cheatsheets, presentation) to standard layouts (article, post).
+4. **Special Layouts** If you included additional layouts (cheatsheet view, presentation view) to standard layouts (article, post).
 It is best to add an additional stylesheet for each e.g. `theme-cheatsheet.css`.
 These files can be loaded as "Scoped CSS" inside the body of your additional layout.

 5. Throw everything away and just use `bootstrap`!
 Just kidding.